 - Sole legal custody means that one parent has the right to make decisions related to the health, education and welfare of the children.

 - Joint physical custody means that the children spend time living with each parent on a regular basis.
 This does not mean, however, that the children must spend equal amounts of time with each parent.

 - Sole physical custody means that the children live with one parent and the other parent has visitation.

-CALL NOW TO MAKE AN APPOINTMENT FOR A FREE CONSULTATION
+ALL NOW TO MAKE AN APPOINTMENT

-For more information click on one of the following links:
+For more information on divorce, click on one of the following links: